ShoutToMe/stm-sdk-android/README.md

 Creating a message

-At certain times a client app may need to create a message for persistance in the user's message records.
+At certain times a client app may need to create a message for persistence in the user's message records.
 A Builder class is provided to help with this.

 ```java